jmwu1997/Language-Sudoku/README.md

 As a student, I want to be able to learn Chinese by playing a Sudoku style game.
 I want to get familiar with the words by playing this game.
 Example: The game will have two modes, students can choose the mode they like to play the game.
 It can help the student to get familiar with the languages they want.

+### first game
+As a language learner, I would like to start with the numbers at first.
+I want to learn 1 - 9 in Chinese.
+Example: User will input numerical number into a Chinese puzzle, and input Chinese numbers into a regular puzzle to play.

 ### Puzzle End
 As a student, I need to know when I have the correct solution to learn the language properly.
 Example: There is a "submit" button that will check if the current solution is correct.